mikolajkalwa/nodejs-validator-benchmark/README.md

 # Validators benchmark

 ### Intro
-Validating user input is one of the most common actions that all systems do behind the scenes.
-Verifying if user's provided input matches the business requirements is crucial to ensure correct operations of given software.
+It is crucial to verify that the user's input matches the business requirements.
+Validating input data is one of the most common tasks that all software performs in the background.
-During my career, I've been working with multiple libraries - all serve a similar purpose - validate if input date matches required criteria.
+During my career, I've worked with multiple libraries, all of which serve a similar purpose:  validate if input matches the required criteria.
-A few years ago, I participated in a project which was using a library called myzod.
-By that time, I already knew zod, but I had never heard of myzod.
-I've quickly looked it up on npmjs and GitHub.
-This was one of the niche libraries with only one active maintainer, with a little over 100 stars and a couple of thousands of downloads monthly.
-The choice of this library surprised me, as alternatives seemed to be more popular and stable.
-I've asked team members what were the reasons for choosing this particular library - performance, they said.
-In the readme file, myzod authors states that their solution is about 25 times faster than zod and 6 times faster than Joi (benchmarks were performed on Node 13).
-As of today (November 2023) Node 20, is the LTS version, zod and joi are being actively developed when myzod seems to be not, I've decided to perform my own benchmarks to check if myzod is really that much faster.
+A few years ago, I worked on a project that used a library called myzod.
+I knew zod by that time, but I had never heard of myzod.
+I looked it up on npmjs and GitHub.
+This was a small library, with only one person keeping it up-to-date.
+It had over 100 stars and thousands of downloads every month.
+I was surprised that this library was chosen because other options seemed more popular and stable.
+I've asked the team members why they picked this particular library — it's for performance, they said.
+Author of myzod states that their solution is about 25 times faster than zod and 6 times faster than Joi.
+They tested it on Node 13.
+As of today (November 2023), Node 20 is the latest LTS version of Node.js.
+Zod and Joi are being actively developed when myzod seems to be not.
+I've decided to perform my benchmarks to check if myzod is still that much faster.

 ### Tested libraries
 * [ajv](https://www.npmjs.com/package/ajv/v/8.12.0) (with [ajv-formats](https://www.npmjs.com/package/ajv-formats/v/2.1.1))